jorge-ramirez-upm/RepTate/RepTate/docs/source/manual/Shortcuts.rst

 ==============  ==============================
 Press this key  To do this
 ==============  ==============================
-Ctrl+N          New Data Set
+Alt+N           New theory (selected from dropdown box) Ctrl+M          Open Marker/Legend settings
-Ctrl+O          Add files to current dataset
+Ctrl+O          Add files to current Data Set
-Alt+N           New theory (from dropdown box)
+Ctrl+R          Reload Data in current Data Set
 ==============  ==============================

 ------